i-bar/sw-sec/dotnet/Scribbles.md

 ### 3. Sensitive Data Exposure

 1. Encrypt data at rest & in transit
-2. Also protect the keys
-3. Use strong hashing algorythms with salt:
+2. Use strong hashing algorythms with salt:
    * Weak algorithms: MD5, SHA1
    * Strong: Argon2, PBKDF2, bcrypt, scrypt
    * **Salt** protects against hash tables and rainbow tables
    * **Slow algorythms** protect against brute force attacks
-4. Use strong encryption algorythms:
+3. Use strong encryption algorythms:
+   * DES is to be avoided and so is RSA-768, -1024
+   * RSA-2048 and RSA-3072 are acceptable
+   * AES-CBC mode is acceptable, while
+   * AES-GCM mode is part of the Next Generation Encription.
+4. Secure keys:
+   * Protect keys;
+   * Do not reuse keys and IVs (Initialisation Vectors)
-   *
+   * Q: HOW?
+WHERE?